olaoyesalem/ecoPowerHub/README.md

 If  a User H buys 10% of 2 million toro which is 200,000 toro.

 onnce Compny A sells service to people worth any amount while crediting Campany A .
 User H recieves 10% of that amount.

+// So the first smart contract
+// So  there's just a partcilar contract but each company will de[ploy it,.

+bi will be the same but the addresss will be different